Emphysema

 Key Facts About Emphysema

-• Over three million people in the United States have been diagnosed with emphysema.
+• Over three million people in the United States are living with emphysema.

-• Signs and symptoms of emphysema take years to develop, but once they start, they generally include shortness of breath, coughing with mucus, wheezing and chest tightness.
+• Signs and symptoms of emphysema may take years to develop.
+The most common early warning signs are shortness of breath, coughing up mucus, wheezing and chest tightness.

 Visit our COPD section to learn more »